 Criminal Law Advisory Commission

-Advisory Commission Composition: This commission shall be composed of ten attorneys practicing/teaching in the field of criminal law selected in a manner so as to give the commission a balanced representation of practitioners from the various fields of criminal law, which includes at least one private defense attorney, one public defender, and one prosecutor.
+Criminal Law Advisory Commission: Composed of ten attorneys practicing/teaching in the field of criminal law, members are selected in a manner so as to give the commission a balanced representation of practitioners from the various fields of criminal law, which includes at least one private defense attorney, one public defender, and one prosecutor.
+Current Roster

 - Review/investigate applications for initial certification or recertification.